 - 1. The type of vaccine (what you are being vaccinated for). - Some vaccines are considered medical benefits.
-You can find out about your coverage of these vaccines by going to the Summary of Benefits, Covered Medical and Hospital Benefits Chart. - Other vaccines are considered Part D drugs.
-You can find these vaccines listed in the plan's List of Covered Drugs (Formulary). - 2.
-Where you get the vaccine medication. - 3.
-Who gives you the vaccine.
+You can find out about your coverage of these vaccines by going to Chapter 4, Medical Benefits Chart (what is covered and what you pay). - Other vaccines are considered Part D drugs.
+You can find these vaccines listed in the plan's List of Covered Drugs (Formulary).

+2. Where you get the vaccine medication.

+3. Who gives you the vaccine.